wsmelton/old_github_io/_posts/2017-06-05-powershell-learning-path.md

 bigimg: /img/powershell_learning_banner.png
 ---

 How much do you automate in your job?
-This is not necessarily specific to SQL Server, whether you work as a system administrator or even business analyst.
+The question is not necessarily specific to SQL Server, whether you work as a system administrator or even business analyst.
 There are areas of your job that can be, and should be, automated.
 Ok, now back to SQL Server specifics...

 # Day-To-Day Task